frequently asked questions about online therapy

 -

-I choose not to work directly with insurance companies because I believe your therapy should remain as private and protected as possible.
-When insurance is involved, companies often require access to sensitive personal information—including a formal diagnosis, session notes, and treatment details—in order to approve or continue coverage.
+I generally choose not to work directly with most insurance companies because I believe your therapy should remain as private and protected as possible.
+When insurance is involved, companies often require access to sensitive personal information, including a formal diagnosis, session notes, and treatment details, in order to approve or continue coverage.
 This can place limits on your confidentiality and influence the direction of care.

 Prioritize your privacy.